Brooklyn Navy Yard: Past, Present & Future Tour

 - Learn about the ongoing development projects at the Yard

-For over 150 years, the Brooklyn Navy Yard churned out America’s most famous fighting Naval ships, from the USS Maine to the USS Missouri.
-Today, the Yard is a model for sustainable urban industrial parks and is home to over 330 industrial and creative businesses.
-This guided tour explores the vast 300-acre (126-hectare) property along Brooklyn’s industrial waterfront and offers opportunities to take a closer look at the Yard’s most intriguing sites, including a dry dock that’s been used for ship repair since 1851, historic buildings that are being adaptively reused for industrial purposes, and the Green Manufacturing Center, a future hub for the development of new products and technologies.
-Oral history clips and historical photographs from the site’s Naval past, as well as stories of industrial innovators at the Yard today, will also be included on this tour.
-While we’ll use a bus to get you from place to place, we will be getting off the bus at several locations throughout the Yard to take a closer look.
+This tour offers opportunities to take a closer look at the Yard’s most intriguing sites, including a dry dock that’s been used continuously for ship repair since 1851, several historic buildings that are being adaptively reused for modern industry, and development projects that will more than double the Yard’s workforce by the year 2020.
+Along the way, we will use oral history clips and historical photographs from the site’s naval past, as well as stories of the people at the Yard today, to bring this place to life.
+While we use a bus to get from place to place, we do get off the bus at several locations throughout the Yard to take a closer look.

 • Click the tabs below for tour information •